Tolosa, Leyte

 Tolosa, officially the Municipality of Tolosa (Bungto han Tolosa; Bayan ng Tolosa), is a municipality in the province of Leyte, Philippines.
-According to the 2020 census, it has a population of 20,708 people.
+According to the 2024 census, it has a population of 22,016 people.

 It is located 24 km south of Tacloban.

 The cities closest to Tolosa are Tacloban, Ormoc, Baybay, Borongan, Catbalogan, and Maasin.
 The nearest municipalities are Tanauan, Tabontabon, Dulag, Palo, Julita, and Dagami.
 Its distance from the national capital is 588.52 kilometers (365.69 miles).

 History

 According to popular beliefs, Tolosa derived its name from a legend about three chieftains (datus) who united their chiefdoms.
 According to the legend, the area that is now Tolosa was ruled by three great datus: the datu of fishing, the datu of harvest and the datu of hunting.
 Typical of chiefdoms in those times, the three datus regard each other with hostility.
 One time a great battle broke out among the three of them.
 Their people fought valiantly in defense of each datu.
 But the three datus were strong they could not defeat each other.
 Accidentally they were hit by their own swords and they died.
 Their blood spilt everywhere.
 Then came a great earthquake followed by a tsunami.
 When the floodwaters subsided, three promontories rose on three sides of the three datus' lands, as if acting as defensive walls of the contiguous land.
 Survivors of the great battle realized that the three hills were their great datus who were now united in protecting them from outside dangers.
 From three (tolo) they became one (usa).

 Tolosa was once part of the nearby municipality of Tanauan.
-Magdaleno Vivero and Domingo Camacho petitioned the Spanish Government to grant Tolosa autonomy from Tanauan.
-The petition was approved in 1852, resulting in great jubilation among the new town's inhabitants.
-The town's residents, however, continued to call a nearby promontory Inapusong after the town's old name.
-Spanish officials named the town in honor of Tolosa, a town in the Basque Country, Spain.
-The town was formally founded in 1861 and became a parish on February 12, 1863.
-Its first parish priest was Padre Geronimo Asenjo, a Spaniard.
-The first Filipino priest of the parish was Father Quintin Bautista.
+Magdaleno Vivero and Domingo Camacho petitioned the Spanish colonial government to grant Tolosa autonomy from Tanauan, and this was approved in 1852, Residents continued to call the nearby promontory of Inapusong after the town's old name, and Spanish officials named the town after Tolosa in the Basque Country of Spain, which itself was named after the Occitan city of Toulouse in southern France.
+The town was formally founded in 1861 and became a parish on February 12, 1863, with the first parish priest being Gerónimo Asenjo, a Spaniard.
+The first Filipino parish priest was Quintín Bautista.
 In 1910, a plan to abolish the municipality worried its inhabitants.
-Brigido Lauzon became the first civilian Mayor of Tolosa during American occupation in 1901.
-Owing to the efforts of Captain Daniel Romualdez, grandfather of the late Speaker Daniel Z. Romualdez, the plan to return Tolosa to the care of Tanauan was averted.
+Brígido Lauzon became the first civilian Mayor of Tolosa during American Military Government in 1901.
+Owing to the efforts of Captain Daniel Romuáldez, grandfather of the late Speaker Daniel Z. Romuáldez, the plan to return Tolosa to control of Tanauan was averted.